 Cut and sew

 When making a fabric memory wreath, you can get out of sewing if you’re not skilled.
 Instead, you can just use glue or other fasteners.
 However, a good way to use more fabric and to give your wreath some volume is to create small “pillows” and then attach them.
-Similarly, you may also be interested in making these memory pillows.
+Similarly, you may also be interested in making these memory pillows with special items of your loved one's clothing like a dress shirt collar.

 5. Holiday Memory Wreath